sjbravom/sjbravom.github.io/_pages/research.md

 Greening the Public Fleet: Evidence from California’s Clean Vehicle Rebate Program.

 What is the role of psychological factors in urban modal choice?
 Evidence from Toulouse Metropolis. with Imane Hoummirat and [Isabelle Laplace](https://cv.hal.science/isabelle-laplace).
+(Draft available upon request)

 Balancing Air & Rail: Optimal Transportation Mix & the Role of Coopetition in Successive Markets. with Shangrong Chen and [Estelle Malavolti](https://www.tse-fr.eu/people/estelle-malavolti).